-Interns attend a series of formal seminars and case conferences designed to complement the clinical components of the program.
+Clinical psychology internships typically have a seminar component.
+At Geisinger, you’ll attend a series of formal seminars and case conferences designed to complement the clinical components of the program.
 Interns across all tracks will attend some seminars together, as the content will be meaningful to all learners at this stage of development and map onto certain American Psychological Association (APA) profession-wide competencies focusing on professional development and research.
 Other seminars are designed to provide more in-depth, track-specific training.
-Content areas generally include:
+Content areas generally include the following:

 - Professional development

 - Evidence based practice